-Container attacks are on the rise and insecure Kubernetes installations are a magnet for attackers.
-Fortunately you can protect your clusters by adhering to a few best practices.
-You can run containers in production without security issues, if you consciously implement protections around your deployments.
+Container attacks are on the rise, and insecure Kubernetes installations attract attackers.
+Fortunately, you can protect your clusters by adhering to a few best practices.
+If you consciously implement protections around your deployments, you can run containers in production without security issues.

 These steps help harden your environment to minimize your attack surface and defend against incoming threats.
 Implementing them all will give you the greatest protection by restricting network activity, encrypting data at rest, and preventing vulnerable workloads from reaching your cluster.